If you’re new to Ontario Parks, you might be a little nervous about the animals that call our parks home.

 To stop them from following their noses, keep any potential wildlife attractants properly stored.
 Lock them in the trunk of your vehicle (or inside with the windows closed), or use the animal-proof containers that some parks have available.

-So what kind of wildlife could you spot in our parks?
+What kind of wildlife could you spot in our parks?

 Ontario is home to 17 snake species.
 They eat bugs, small rodents, eggs, and amphibians like frogs and toads.